 The deadline to apply to Wave Hill's Forest Project program for summer 2024 has passed.
 The deadline to apply to the Art, Community, Education and Science program or the Woodland Ecology Research Mentorship program is March 8th at 5pm.

-Qualifications and Benefits
+Qualifications and Compensation

-- 16 years old by June 15, 2021 and a New York City resident eligible to work in the United States
+- New York City resident eligible to work in the United States

 Ideal candidates for the Forest Project are interested in urban environmental issues and the intricacies of how these interconnect with their own lives.
 Strong applicants have an enthusiasm for science and show an aptitude for rigorous fieldwork, and field-based coursework—they want to engage with the work and don't mind getting their hands dirty!

 An important goal of the Forest Project is addressing the barriers that prevent equal opportunity and support for careers in science and environmental work.
 We understand science is improved by a diversity of perspectives working together to understand our world.
 We encourage all NYC youth who are interested in urban ecology and committed to supporting their peers' learning to apply.

 We particularly encourage applicants who identify as Black, Latinx, Indigenous and/or come from under-resourced schools and communities to apply.

 Wave Hill staff visit local schools, community centers and nonprofit organizations to give presentations about our engaging programs.
 Email email@example.com if you would like to schedule a visit.

 Download our flyer and share this opportunity with your students.